simonmichael/hledger/hledger-web/hledger-web.m4.md

 # JSON API

 In addition to the web UI, hledger-web provides some API routes that serve JSON in response to GET requests.
-Currently these are same ones provided by the hledger-api tool, but hledger-web will likely receive more attention than hledger-api in future:
+(And when started with `--serve-api`, it provides only these routes.):
 ```
 /accountnames
 /transactions